apache/flink/docs/libs/gelly_guide.md

 Graph<Long, Double, Double> graph = ...

 // configure the iteration
-VertexCentricConfiguration parameters = new VertexCentricConfiguration();
+ScatterGatherConfiguration parameters = new ScatterGatherConfiguration();

 // set the number of vertices option to true parameters.setOptNumVertices(true);